How to Use the Taxonomy

 Subsequent logicians have usually extended Aristotle's classification by subdividing the second, non-linguistic, category into, for instance, fallacies of relevance and fallacies of presumption.
 However, most such classifications have remained relatively "flat", with all fallacies on the same level, but a flat classification does not do justice to the complexity of the logical relations between different fallacies.

 The Taxonomy uses the following color-coding: The most general fallacy, Logical Fallacy, is white.
-Its immediate subfallacies split into the red, blue, and green colors that constitute white light.
+Its immediate sub-fallacies split into the red, blue, and green colors that constitute white light.
 Formal fallacies are colored red, and informal ones blue.
 This color scheme is entirely arbitrary and has no meaning itself, except to visually distinguish the types of fallacy―in fact, it has the consequence that the informal fallacy Red Herring is blue!
 The odd man out is Loaded Question, which is colored green.
 Also, the colors fade, becoming more muted as one proceeds from more general fallacies on the left to more specific ones on the right.
+This, again, is arbitrary, and the colors might just as well have started out pale and become more intense as you approach the leaves.

 Acknowledgment: Thanks to Donna Chantler for pointing out some broken links.